420 Divided By 10

 • Scaling Down: If you have a recipe that yields 420 cookies and you need to reduce it to 1/10th of the size, you would divide each ingredient quantity by 10.

 • Unit Conversion: Many unit conversions involve division.
-For instance, converting 420 centimeters to meters requires dividing by 100 (since there are 100 centimeters in a meter).
+Take this case: converting 420 centimeters to meters requires dividing by 100 (since there are 100 centimeters in a meter).
 While not directly 420/10, it demonstrates the relevance of division in similar calculations.

 • Financial Calculations: Dividing total expenses by the number of months helps determine monthly average spending.
 Similarly, dividing total profit by the number of units sold calculates the profit per unit.

 • Rate and Ratio Problems: Numerous real-world situations involve rates and ratios.
-For example, if a machine produces 420 items in 10 hours, the production rate is 42 items per hour (420 ÷ 10).
+To give you an idea, if a machine produces 420 items in 10 hours, the production rate is 42 items per hour (420 ÷ 10).

 Expanding the Concept: Division with Larger Numbers and Decimals